yangalan123/GAnalyser/README.md

 ## Requirement
 .NET Framework 4.0
 ## The way to play
-Just run GAnalyser/GrammarAnalyser.exe, and enjoy it!
+Just run GrammarAnalyser.exe, and enjoy it!
 ## Welcome for issues and pull requests.